-This report is a man-hour and material cost comparison study of the design, construction and test of a 7100 full load displacement ton equivalent payload Small Waterplane Area Twin Hull (SWATH) and a.
-5500 full load displacement ton monohull based on FFG-7 Class frigate cost returns and the NAVSEA-provided weight estimates for both ships.
-Cost, schedule and construction differences are analyzed and equivalent payload SWATH producibility recommendations are provided.
-Supporting data includes: a Master Program Schedule and three supporting schedules; a manhour and material cost breakdown by three-digit SWBS groups; arrangement drawings; assembly unit breakdown plan; detailed assembly unit plans; conceptual equivalent payload SWATH structural arrangements: program summary networks; electrical drive propulsion; FFG-36 combat suite, fin stabilizer steering control; systemway and equipment outfil packages; and modular diesel generator ships service generator.
+This report is a man-hour and material cost comparison study of the design. construction and test of a 7100 full bad displacement ton equivalent payload Small Waterplane Area Twin Hull (SWATH) and a 5500 full bad displacement ton monohull based on FFG-7 Class frigate cost returns and the NAVSEA-provided weight estimates for both ships. cost schedule and construction differences are analyzed and equivalent payload SWATH producibility recommendations are provided.
+Supporting data includes: a Master Program Schedule and three supporting schedules; a manhour and material cost breakdown by three-digit SWBS groups: arrangement drawings: assembly unit breakdown plan; detailed assembly unit plans; conceptual equivalent payload SWATH structural arrangements; program summary networks; electrical drive propulsion; FFG-36 combat suite, fin stabilizer steering control; systemway and equipment outfit packages; and modular diesel generator ships service generator.

-70430 Universal UNREP Shlp CONFORM Feasibility Study, Final SEA 5014, 08/24/85, U
+70430 Universal UNREP Ship CONFORM Feasibility Study, Final SEA 5014, 08/24/85, U

 This report documents a CONFORM feasibility level design for a Universal Underway Replenishment (UNREP) Ship.
-The concept considered divides the ship into two entities - a portion containing five Mission Oriented Payload Packages (MOPPs) and a self-reliant Envelope Ship.
-MOPPs are designed to be floated in and out of the "U"-shaped after portion of the Envelope Ship, between the two side hulls, to tailor the ship to a specific mission.
+The concept considered divides the ship into two entities • a portion containing five Mission Oriented Payload Packages (MOPPs) and a self-reliant Envelope Ship.
+MOPPs are designed to be floated in and out of the "U"shaped alter portion of the Envelope Ship, between the two side hulls. to tailor the ship to a specific mission.
 The area between the two side hulls is open to the sea.
 Total reconfiguration time will be less than 80 hours without the aid of special port facilities.

 When five MOPPs are in place in an envelope ship, a Universal Ship is formed.
-This ship is a high speed combat support vessel capable of on-station duty.
-The study considered MOPPs for oiler (AO), ammunition (AE) and combat stores (AFS) missions.
+This ship is a high speed combat support vessel capable of on-station duty, The study considered MOPPs for oiler (AO), ammunition (AE) and combat stores (AFS) missions.
 In practice MOPPs could be used in any combination and other special purpose MOPPs could be devised.
-This configuration is an evolution of two previous CONFORM designs (referenced) and was necessitated by an increase in the speed requirements to 28 knots with 120,000 shp.
-Additional requirements are: 3,700 mile range, 35 ft maximum loading draft, 35,000 cu-m payload volume, Panama Canal unlimited passage, twin shafts and rudders.
-The resulting design parameters are LOA of 822 ft, beam of 105 ft, draft of 29 ft (35 ft ballasted), displacement of 43,600 ft (full load), width of each divided hull of 26.25 ft.
+This configuration is an evolution of two previous CONFORM designs (referenced) and was necessitated by an increase in the speed requirements.
+Additional requirements are: 35 ft maximum loading draft, 35.000 cu-m payload volume, Panama Canal unlimited passage. twin shafts and rudders.
+The resulting design parameters are provided.

 The selected design utilizes state-of-the-art structural technology but will require extensive structural analysis during detail design.
 A cochleate shaped stern with bulbous (shrouded) shafts is fitted to improve propulsive coefficient.
-An integrated electric plant using three LM 2500's and two RACER's driving electric generators (per side) connected to water cooled electric motors is used for propulsion.
+An integrated electric plant using three LM 2500's and two RACER's driving electric generators (per side) connected lo water cooled electric motors is used for propulsion.
 Neither are considered state-of-the-art.

 Major systems and subsystems are addressed in the study paper.
 Appendices are included for CLR, general arrangements, weights, hydrostatics, intact and damage stability, longitudinal strength, powering and fuel.
 A cost study (Acquisition and Life Cycle) is also included.
 A space estimate is called out but not included.
 Auxiliary equipment is not considered in detail but conceded to be of great importance.

-The report concludes that the design as described meets the CLR, but that the integrated electric plant may not be feasible for a 1995 ship.
-The current hull design can accommodate other more conventional propulsion plants.
-Detailed studies of ship structure and ship motions, self propelled model tests, a propulsion plant trade-off study, a volume and arrangement study, a new weight estimate and detailed trim and stability studies are recommended.

-70431 Rapid Deployment Force Push Tug/Barge Concept Assessment, Interim Report NSRDC 16, 01/01/82, U
+Detailed studies of ship structure and ship motions, self propelled model tests, a propulsion plant tradeoff study, a volume and arrangement study, a new weight estimate and detailed trim and stability studies are recommended.
+70431 Rapid Deployment Force Push Tug/Barge Concept Assessment, InterIm Report NSRDC 16, 01/01/82, U